knickels/Player-Stage-Manual/CONTROLLER_C.md

 | <img src="pics/coding/bob_cartgrid.png" width="50%">     |
 | Figure 5.3: A robot on a cartesian grid.
 This shows what directions the X and Y speeds will cause the robot to move in.
 A positive yaw speed will turn the robot in the direction of the + arrow, a negative yaw speed is the direction of the - arrow. |

 Figure 5.3
 shows which direction the x, y and yaw speeds are in relation to the robot.
 The x speed is the rate at which the robot moves forward and the y speed is the robot's speed sideways, both are to be given in metres per second.
-The y speed will only be useful if the robot you want to simulate or control is a ball, since robots with wheels cannot move sideways.
-The yaw speed controls how fast the robot is turning and is given in radians per second, Player has an inbuilt global function called `dtor()` which converts a number in degrees into a number in radians which could be useful when setting the yaw speed.
+The y speed will only be useful if the robot you want to simulate or control is onidirectional, since robots with standard wheels cannot move sideways.
+The yaw speed controls how fast the robot is turning and is given in radians per second.
+Player has an inbuilt global function called `dtor()` which converts a number in degrees into a number in radians which could be useful when setting the yaw speed.
 If you want to simulate or control a robot with a